What is the GROW model?

 Since you really want that promotion, you decide to use the GROW model:

-G (Goal): You want to be promoted in a maximum period of 2 years.
+Goal: You want to be Promoted in a maximum period of 2 years.

 - You are open to different departments.

-- Your main goal is not just the money but to have more responsibility and challenges (you are basically bored where you currently are).
+- Your main goal is not just the money but to have more responsibility and challenges.

 - You have been working hard for years but you see it difficult since there are not lots of “management” positions.